Agentic Workflows¶

 )

-# Expose Agent as a Service
+# Expose Agent as an Actor over a Service

-hobbit_service = AgentService(
+hobbit_service = AgentActorService(

 agent=hobbit_agent,